What is the difference between a levy and a bond?

 The state claims to be fully funding education.
 Why do we continue to need local levies?

 The state has been underfunding education for many years.
 Even with the increases being phased in, state funds do not cover the costs of the current educational programs being provided currently to every Bellevue student.
 Local levies pay for music and art in our elementary schools, technology for each classrooms, and additional elementary classroom assistants.
 In our middle and high schools, local levies pay for the 7th period, laptops for every student, technology support staff and tutorial offered 4 days a week after school.

 It is important for voters to know exactly what they are being asked to approve.
 Having three levies ensures that each request is considered

 and that the funds can only be used as the levy defines.
-The Education Operations levy pays for the teaching staff necessary for the 7th period, tutorial, band, orchestra music and art, as well as counselors and nurses, world languages, and security staff, among other things.
+The Educational Programs and Operations levy pays for the teaching staff necessary for the 7th period, tutorial, band, orchestra music and art, as well as counselors and nurses, world languages, and security staff, among other things.
 The Capital and Technology levy pay for laptops for all secondary students, the technical support staff, major updates to older buildings, multi-season fields, and other building improvements.
 The transportation levy pays for buses.

 If this levy is approved, will my taxes go up?

 The BSD levy amount you will pay per $1 thousand dollars of assessed value goes down over the 4 years of collection.
 However, because King County has increased the assessed value of many homes, your overall property taxes may increase.